Veronicastrum virginicum, Culver's root: planting, growing

 Maintenance, pruning and care

-Hardy and more vigorous than a Veronica, the Veronicastrum virginicum needs little care once well established in fresh soil.
-Cool, moist soil is essential for good growth.
+Hardy and more vigorous than a Veronica, Veronicastrum virginicum needs little care once well established in cool, moist soil.
+A cool, moist soil ensures good development.

 Water regularly during the weeks following planting, then in summer and especially during prolonged hot spells.
 Ensure soil never dries out completely.
-Mulch in June with a layer of turf to keep the base cool and renew this mulch during summer if necessary.
+Mulch in June with a layer of turf to keep the soil cool at the base and renew this mulch during summer if necessary.

-Fertilise each year in early spring or autumn with compost.
+Fertilise annually in early spring or autumn with compost.

-Cut back the clump in autumn or leave the spikes to dry in place throughout winter, in which case carry out this operation in March.
+Cut back clump in autumn or leave dried spikes in place throughout winter, in which case perform this operation in March.

 veronicastrum

-Little susceptible to disease, it may only be affected by powdery mildew, recognisable by the white, felt-like growth this fungus leaves on the foliage.
-Spray preventatively with Bordeaux mixture, and use nettle and horsetail manure; follow our advice to combat powdery mildew.
+Not very susceptible to disease, it may, however, only be affected by powdery mildew, recognisable by the white, felt-like coating this fungus leaves on foliage.
+Spray preventatively with Bordeaux mixture, as well as with nettle and horsetail manure, and follow our advice to tackle powdery mildew.

 Multiplication

-Veronicastrum virginicum is easily propagated by clump division.
-It should be done in March or October and only when plant is well rooted, after at least 4–5 years’ growth.
+Veronicastrum virginicum multiplies very easily by dividing clumps.
+Carry out in March or October and only when plant is well rooted, at least 4 to 5 years after planting.

 • Using a garden fork, lift part of the clump

-• With a spade stroke or by hand, separate a healthy division with leaves and roots
+• With a spade or by hand, separate a good division that includes leaves and roots

 • Replant these divisions immediately in the garden

-With its tall, graceful and vibrant silhouette, Veronicastrum virginicum brings rhythm and a structuring touch to naturalistic gardens and charms loose, country-style or meadow-style borders.
-It is perfect for brightening cool areas of garden, creating evanescent flower masses.
-Planted in small groups, it provides striking verticality in harmonious mixes of cool colours, pink, lilac or white, or in more complementary yellow/lavender combinations.
+With its tall, graceful, vibrant silhouette, Veronicastrum virginicum brings rhythm and a structuring touch to naturalistic gardens and charms informal, rustic or meadow-style borders.
+It is perfect for brightening cool areas of the garden, creating ethereal flower masses.
+Planted in small groups, it provides striking verticality in harmonious mixes of cool colours, pinks, lilacs or whites, or in more complementary yellow/lavender combinations.

-It particularly likes the wettest spots and will be wonderful at edges of a water feature but also in large beds of perennials, where it lightens the flowering.
+It particularly favours the wettest spots and will perform wonderfully by a water feature but also in large perennial beds, where it lightens flowering displays.

-On pond margins, mix it with other perennials for damp margins, with the airy pink or white plumes of Astilbes, Vernonias, goatsbeards, Liatris spicata, Meadowsweet, Siberian iris or bright yellow Lysimachias, Ligularias, and acid-yellow marsh euphorbias for a more contrasting effect.
+On pond margins, combine it with other waterside perennials, with airy pink or white plumes of Astilbes, Vernonias, Goat’s-beard, Liatris spicata, Meadowsweet, Siberian irises or bright yellow Lysimachias, Ligularias, and acid-yellow marsh euphorbias for a more contrasting effect.

-In a naturalistic meadow-style planting, accompany your Veronicastrum virginicum with other wild-looking perennials such as Asters, river thistles, paludal hardy geraniums, Leucanthemums, and willowherbs.
+In a naturalistic meadow-style planting, accompany your Veronicastrum virginicum with other wild-looking perennials such as Asters, riverbank thistles, paludal hardy geraniums, Leucanthemums, and willowherbs.

-In a large bed, in scenes of finesse and lightness, it will pair with the spikes of grasses such as Calamagrostis Brachytricha (Feather Reed Grass) and with Molinia or tufted hairgrass, and with giant, airy perennials such as geums and Verbena bonariensis.
+In a large bed, in scenes of finesse and lightness, it will combine well with spikes of grasses such as Calamagrostis Brachytricha or Feather Reed Grass and with Molinia or tufted hairgrass and with giant, airy perennials such as kisses-of-the-sun (Phlox paniculata) and Verbena bonariensis.

-In a wildish mixed-border, it will form elegant clumps among summer-flowering perennials such as Verbena hastata, Virginia ephemerals, Eupatoriums, Mimulus, Knautias, knotweeds, or the bristly heads of Echinacea.
+In a slightly wild mixed-border, it will form elegant clumps among summer-flowering perennials such as Verbena hastata, Virginia ephemerals, Eupatoriums, Mimulus, Knautias, Persicarias, and the bristly heads of Echinacea.
 Veronicastrum virginicum also slips easily between Digitalis and Phlox in varied colours.

-Its moving spikes create a pleasing contrast when paired with plants with broad foliage and a more upright habit such as Hostas or ferns like Osmundas.
+Its moving spikes create a pleasing contrast when paired with plants with large leaves and a more upright habit such as Hostas or ferns like Osmunda.

-In a pink garden or romantic border, it will suit Japanese anemones, Achilleas, flowering right through to autumn, and will be an attractive partner for roses.
+In a pink garden or a romantic bed, it will harmonise with Japanese anemones, Achilleas, which flower until autumn, and will be an attractive partner for roses.

 It will stand out against purple foliage of Acers, Nandina or a Physocarpus.